 Sophrosyne is also rooted in the notions of balance and health-mindedness.
 The concepts of balance and integrity are embedded in the teachings of Hinduism, Buddhism, Taoism, and the analects of Confucianism.
 The universality of these ideas can be found, for example, in Hinduism, where parallels to Sophrosyne are seen in the concept of dharma (the law supporting the order of the universe), in the hathayoga (the balancing of opposite forces), and in the tenet of artha The artha is one of the four puruṣārthas(Sanskrit पुरुषार्थ :"goals of life") within Vedic belief, which concern themselves with the concept of "proper living" as espoused in its great epics, the Ramayana and the Mahabharata.
 Thus, Egyptian, Greek, Roman and Hindu philosophies each contain similar concepts embedded within Sophrosyne.

-What struck me as I got to know some of my fellow students in the Mindfulness course was that a significant portion of them were health care professionals as myself - there were several physicians, nurses, medical technicians in our group - and what became abundantly evident as the course unfolded was how necessary this type of strategy is in the lives of us all.
+What struck me as I got to know some of my fellow students in the Mindfulness course was that many were health care professionals as myself - there were physicians, nurses, medical technicians in our group.
+What also became abundantly evident as the course unfolded was how necessary this type of strategy is in the lives of us all.

 copyright 2012 Vincent P. de Luise M.D.
 A Musical Vision.